Rahul-Mac/backup-database/README.md

 # backup-database
-Creating a backup of a database.
+Python is used to create backup of database.
+Tkinter is used for GUI.
+Enter all the information correctly (Although the code does some verfication).